 Place: CA House

 Booking: Ticket prices include coffee, tea and a light lunch and must be booked in advance at [Book Events Online].
-There is a discount for early birds.
-Bookings received before 1700 hours on 1 February will be charged at £35 for CA members, £45 for non-members.
-After 1700 hours on 1 February, tickets will be charged at £40 for CA members, £50 for non-members.
+Tickets are £40 for CA members, £50 for non-members.
 A £10 refund on the non-members ticket price will be given to those who join on the day and pay their membership subscription by direct debit.

 The programme can be downloaded at the the bottom of this page.